DO YOU QUALIFY FOR DISABILITY BENEFITS DUE TO PHYSICAL IMPAIRMENTS?

-Call us now at 1-801-322-2121 and we can explain for free how you can get the benefits that belong to you.
+We can explain how you can get the disability benefits that belong to you.

 SOCIAL SECURITY'S LIST OF PHYSICAL DISABILITIES

 If you do not see your physical impairment listed below, don't think you can't apply for benefits.
 You can.
 You may have a rare disability or a combination of impairments that qualifies you for benefits because you cannot work.
 Sometimes, physical disability makes it impossible to sustain work on a full-time basis and you may have tried to work for short periods of time, but were fired or let go for poor job performance due to pain, injury, or needing to take too many breaks.
 These kinds of problems are evidence of an inability to work due to physical disability and you may qualify for SSD or SSI benefits.
 The Social Security Administration will require you to prove that you have a disability.
-You will need to obtain objective medical evidence from a physician to prove the severity of your physical disability and a lawyer can help you with this and developing the legal theory in your case.
+You will need to obtain objective medical evidence from a physician to prove the severity of your physical disability.
+Our lawyers can help you prove your disability and develop the legal theory in your case.
 Please call our office, because we can often tell you over the phone if you have a valid disability case.
 Below are some examples of physical disabilities that may qualify you for Social Security Disability or Supplemental Security Income benefits:

 - Back and Spine Injuries, including:

 - Neurological pain

 - Lumbar disc disease